Overview

 Where is the study being conducted?

 The study is being conducted in South Africa only.
-It is conducted at the SAMRC (South African Medical Research Council), HIDRU (HIV and other Infectious Diseases Research Unit) - Chatsworth Clinic Research Site (CRS) which is located on the grounds of the RK Khan Hospital, eThekwini district, KwaZulu-Natal
+It is conducted at the SAMRC (South African Medical Research Council), HIDRU (HIV and other Infectious Diseases Research Unit) - Chatsworth Clinic Research Site (CRS) which is located on the grounds of the RK Khan Hospital and surrounding delivery facilities including St Mary’s Hospital, Cato manor clinic, Zwelibomvu clinic, Kwandengezi clinic and Kwadabeka clinic located in eThekwini district, KwaZulu-Natal.

 RK Khan Hospital entrance